2001 Davis Cup Asia/Oceania Zone Group III

 The Asia/Oceania Zone was one of the three zones of the regional Davis Cup competition in 2001.

-In the Asia/Oceania Zone, teams competed against each other to advance up to the highest ranking, which was separated into four tiers, or groups.
-While the bottom two teams were demoted to the Asia/Oceania Zone Group IV in 2002, the top two teams in Group III progressed on to the Asia/Oceania Zone Group II.
+In the Asia/Oceania Zone, teams competed against each other to advance to the highest ranking, which was separated into four tiers, or groups.
+While the bottom two teams were relegated to the Asia/Oceania Zone Group IV in 2002, the top two teams in Group III progressed on to the Asia/Oceania Zone Group II.